djkiko20/MVC-in-PHP-simple-example/README.md

 	and then IMPORT sql file.

-If you have any question, contact me on e-mail: djkiko15@gmail.com or on my e-portfolio: www.ilioski.info
+If you have any question, contact me on e-mail: hristian.ilioski@gmail.com